Evaluating Emotion Arcs Across Languages: Bridging the Global Divide in Sentiment Analysis: Introduction

+A robust and simple setup for evaluating emotion arcs also allows one to test different design decisions in how the arcs are generated.
+For example,} we know little about how best to aggregate information when using emotion lexicons; e.g., is it better to use coarse or fine-grained lexicons, should we ignore slightly emotional words, etc.

-\SM{All of the above mentioned emotion work has focused on English, excluding the voices, cultures, interests, and perspectives of a majority of people from around the world.
+Work on emotions has largely focused on English, excluding the voices, cultures, and perspectives of a majority of people from around the world.
 Such an exclusion is not only detrimental to those that are excluded, but also to the world as a whole.
-For example, western-centric science that only draws on data from western languages may falsely claim some universals about language, emotions, and stories, that when tested on data from other cultures does not hold true any more.
-Instead, new paradigms are discovered that represent the world better.
-Representative conclusions on public health can be inferred, which is especially important in areas where healthcare may not be easily accessible.
+For example, western-centric science that only draws on data from western languages may falsely claim certain universals about language, emotions, and stories, that when tested on data from other cultures does not hold true anymore.
+Thus, working with more languages helps discover new paradigms that represent the world better.